 The Alentejo is home to many megalithic structures, including cromlechs, menirs, and dolmens.
 It is during this period when agriculture emerged, along with many other significant cultural and social developments.

-Your tour guides are archaeologists and look forward to showing you some spectacular sites from Portugal's past.
+Your tour guides are professional archaeologists specializing in the prehistory of the region and look forward to showing you some spectacular sites from Portugal's past.

 - Iberian Heritage Tours

-If you choose the Meeting Point option, please proceed to the Roman Temple of Evora and meet in front of the monument.
+If you choose the Meeting Point option, please proceed to the Roman Temple of Evora and meet in front of the monument (the side with the columns facing the garden).
 Here you will be greeted by your Tour Guide.

-Our meeting point for this excursion will be the Roman Temple of Évora.
-From there, we will embark on a 25-minute drive to reach the path to the Menir of Almendres.
-We will then make the 5–10 minute walk down the picturesque path to visit this impressive solitary standing stone.
+From Evora we will embark on a 25 minute drive to reach the path to the Menir of Almendres.
+We will then make the 5–10 minute walk down the picturesque path to visit this impressive solitary stone.
 Please note that the path to the Menir is in poor condition and those with reduced mobility may not be able to reach it.
-Next, we will make a 10-minute drive down the road toward the Cromlech of Almendres.
-As a portion of the road to the Cromlech has collapsed due to neglect by the municipality, we will walk the remainder of the road, approximately 30 minutes one-way, to reach the Cromlech of Almendres, often referred to as the Stonehenge of Portugal.
+Next, we will continue driving amongst the cork trees through the Almendres property and make our way to the Cromlech of Almendres, often referred to as the Stonehenge of Portugal.
+The road to access the Cromlech is in poor shape and has been cut by the Municipality of Evora (they have also advised guests not to drive past this point), so we will park the van and walk ~25 minutes (1.25km or 0.77 miles) to reach the monument.
 At the site, we will continue our discussion of the Neolithic and provide an overview of the theories associated with the monument.
 You will learn about the history of this site from archaeologists specializing in the prehistory of this region.

-After we have finished visiting the Almendres Cromlech, we will make the 30-minute walk back to the car and the 25-minute drive out of the Almendres complex.
-During this time, we’ll continue our discussion regarding the prehistory of the region.
-As we leave the property, we will make a stop at the interpretive center/gift shop.
+After we have finished visiting the Almendres Cromlech, we will walk back to the van and slowly drive out of the Almendres complex.
+As we leave the property, we will make a stop at the gift shop (Centro Interpretativo dos Almendres) if it is open.
 You will have some free time to browse and explore.
 Our return journey to Évora will commence thereafter, with drop-offs scheduled between 12:00-13:00 (morning tour) & 17:00-18:00 (afternoon tour).

 For a full refund, cancel at least 24 hours before the scheduled departure time.